Top header photo

 Drives

 After a hard drive failure in 2006, I've always kept all files on at least two (and often three) hard drives.
 Despite thousands of drawings and photos and tens of thousands of reference images (along with many non-train related files) my space requirements aren't very high.
-For several years my data drive was a 500 GB 2.5" Toshiba salvaged from a not-so-old dead laptop, replaced in late 2023 with a Western Digital 1 TB SSD (as much for the speed as for the capacity increase).
+For several years my data drive was a 500 GB 2.5" Toshiba salvaged from a not-so-old dead laptop, which I finally replaced in late 2023 with a Western Digital 1 TB SSD (as much for the speed as for the capacity increase).

 The SSD I used to replace my boot drive in 2019 is a 256 GB Toshiba that came from a new laptop that itself had received a drive swap.
 My experience has been that going from an older hard disk to an SSD is the single biggest performance booster for a computer of any age, and in my case it more than doubled the computer's speed in booting and loading programs.
 The newer drives are also silent compared to the two 3.5" drives I had been using previously.